MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/events-author-handle.md

 ms.localizationpriority: medium
 ---

-# Events; how to author and handle
+# Events; how to author and handle them in C++/WinRT
 > [!NOTE]
 > **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**

-This topic demonstrates how to author a Windows Runtime Component containing a type representing a bank account, which raises an event when its balance goes into debit.
-It also demonstrates an app that consumes the bank account type, calls a function to adjust the balance, and handles any events that result.
+This topic demonstrates how to author a Windows Runtime Component containing a runtime class representing a bank account, which raises an event when its balance goes into debit.
+It also demonstrates an app that consumes the bank account runtime class, calls a function to adjust the balance, and handles any events that result.

 To follow these steps, you'll need to download and install the C++/WinRT Visual Studio Extension (VSIX) from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).

 ## Create a Windows Runtime Component (BankAccountWRC)
 Begin by creating a new project in Microsoft Visual Studio.
 Create a **Visual C++ Windows Runtime Component (C++/WinRT)** project, and name it *BankAccountWRC* (for "bank account Windows Runtime Component").

 The newly-created project contains a file named `Class.idl`.
-Rename that file `BankAccountWRC.idl` so that, when you build, your component's metadata file is named for the component itself.
+Rename that file `BankAccountWRC.idl` so that, when you build, your component's Windows Metadata file is named for the component itself.
 In `BankAccountWRC.idl`, define your interface as in the listing below.

 ```idl
 import "Windows.Foundation.idl";